EAL-IT-Technology/ITT2-IT-security/weekly_plans/ww09-csc-3.md

 ### Practical goals
 * Everybody must associated to a group
   * If no group fits, create a new (relevant) one
+* Everybody who has presented will upload their slides to [here](https://gitlab.com/ITT-17A/18S_ITS/tree/development/docs/organisation/Article%20Presentation)

 ### Learning goals
 * CSC 3: Secure Configurations for Hardware and Software on Mobile Devices, Laptops,